 What This Means for Production Deployments

-The original Managed Agents were useful for prototyping and demos: low barrier to entry, free during preview, built-in tools.
+The original Managed Agents were useful for prototyping and demos: low barrier to entry, environment compute not billed during preview, built-in tools.
 The gaps were the ones that matter for production: no way to run long jobs asynchronously, no standard protocol for external tools, no lifecycle management for credentials.

 The July 7 update closes three of those four gaps directly: